 IP-based mobile services, such as mobile streaming, mobile gaming, or mobile file sharing, emerge rapidly due to the advent of highly capable user equipment and increased wireless link capacities.
-As well as in wireline networks, mobile services need sufficient end-to-end network performance in order to met the users'

-Quality of Service (QoS) needs.
+As well as in wireline networks, mobile services need sufficient end-to-end network performance in order to met the users' Quality of Service (QoS) needs.
 In mobile networks, however, QoS is typically achieved by network-centric mechanisms, such as Radio Access Bearer Service or CN Bearer Service in UMTS, [2], or highly influenced by the interconnecting networks.
-In this way, a gap arises for arbitrary applications between the userperceived QoS and the network-provided QoS.
+In this way, a gap arises for arbitrary applications between the user-perceived QoS and the network-provided QoS.
 In particular, applications which are not designed for signaling their QoS needs or applications which are relayed via non-QoS capable interconnection networks are disadvantaged in obtaining QoS.
 Unfortunately, this is true for the majority of today's IP-based applications.

 As a result, mechanisms are needed which assess the user-perceived QoS between two end hosts for arbitrary application and networks.
 The concept of a Network Utility Function (NUF) [3] constitutes such an approach.
 Originally, utility functions [4] relate the state of applications and networks with the user satisfaction.
 They are used for rate control and resource allocation [5, 6].
 The NUF, used in this work, complements the original concept.
-It characterizes the change of the utility of the network for a single flow caused by the network behavior, e.g. introduction of (varying) delay and loss or reduction of throughput between two end-hosts.
-Such a degradation, which may for instance be due to volatile radio conditions, limited capacities or congestion, will be denoted as damping in this work.
+It characterizes the change of the utility of the network for a single flow caused by the network behavior, e.g. the reduction of the throughput between two end-hosts.
+Such a degradation will be denoted as damping in this work.
 The utility is measured between two end-hosts.
 It characterizes the quality of a network connectivity with a mapping onto a scale from 0 to 100 %.
-Thus, the network performance is easy to understand and valuate even for an unexperienced user, which is not necessarily the case for traditional QoS parameters such as delay, delay jitter or loss.
+Thus, the network performance is easy to understand even for an unexperienced user.